Sylius/Sylius/docs/components/Taxonomy/models.rst

 Models
 ======

 Taxonomy is a list constructed from individual Taxons.
-Every taxonomy has one special taxon, which serves as a root of the tree.
+Taxonomy is a special case of Taxon itself (it has no parent).
 All taxons can have many child taxons, you can define as many of them as you need.

 Good examples of taxonomies are "Categories" and "Brands".
 Below you can see exemplary trees.